pieterjanvc/seq2mgs/readme.txt

 # Required
  -i The input file (.csv) containing all samples to be mixed (details see below) -o The location to save the output file.
-Filename should end with a fastq.gz extension
+Filename should end with fastq.gz

 # Optional
  -d (optional) Change default value of the genomeSize column in the input file.